proof88/PGE/PGE/docpages/menu-04-Networking.md

           @FRAMERATE again
           mainLoopShared() {
               handleInputAndSendUserCmdMove() {
+                  // Here we talk about how clients can flood the server.
                   // Might send 1 MsgUserCmdFromClient to server in case of input.
-                  // Currently strafe is the only continuous operation, it means: once you set the action, server keeps doing the action until explicitly said to stop.
-                  // v0.1.4: pkt traffic got fixed because due to a bug v0.1.3 still sent the same strafe command every frame to server.
+                  // We dont want to storm the server at FPS rate, so here we should introduce ways of rate-limiting client input.
                   //
+                  // v0.1.2: didnt do any rate-limiting.
+Thus with clients constantly generating input, that means nPlayerCount number of MsgUserCmdFromClient:
+                  // 1*8 * 60 = 480 PKT/s @ 60 FPS total incoming to server (1 will be by the server by injection though),
+                  // that is 1*60 = 60 PKT/s @ 60 FPS from a single client.
+                  //
+                  // v0.1.3: introduced the concept "continuous operation", it means: once you set the action, server keeps doing the action until explicitly said to stop.
+                  // This is very handy from physics simulation perspective as well since server can simulate something precisely without continuously telling it to do so,
+                  // and this also greatly decreases client -> server traffic.
+                  // Strafe has been changed to be such continuous operation.
+                  // But due to a bug the traffic was not decreased.
+                  //
+                  // v0.1.4: strafe pkt traffic got fixed so now really 1 PKT is sent per strafe-state-change!
+                  //
                   // Some operations don't need to be set as continuous operation because they are triggered by keyup-keydown pairs (controlled by getKeyboard().isKeyPressedOnce())
                   // thus cannot flood the server by simply pressing the relevant buttons continuously: jump, toggleRunWalk, requestReload, weapon switch.
-                  // So these are rate-limited at client-side implicitly by the fact that there is a physical limit how many times a player can do key-down-key-up series within a second,
+                  // Before v0.1.4: So these are rate-limited at client-side implicitly by the fact that there is a physical limit how many times a player can do key-down-key-up
-                  // for now we can say worst-case 5/sec, that is so low I'm not considering now.
+                  // series within a second, for now we can say worst-case 5/sec, that is so low I'm not considering now.
-                  // v0.1.4: However, weapon changing by keyboard, currently for switching between pistol and mchgun back-and-forth, could reach worst-case 15 PKT/sec in v0.1.3.
+                  // However, weapon changing by keyboard, currently for switching between pistol and mchgun back-and-forth, could reach worst-case 15 PKT/sec in v0.1.3.
+                  //
-                  //         So in v0.1.4 a 500 millisecs time elapse is also required between these keystrokes thus I believe switching back-and-forth is now worst-case 5 PKT/sec.
+                  // v0.1.4: a 500 millisecs time elapse is also required between wpn change keystrokes thus I believe switching back-and-forth is now worst-case 5 PKT/sec.
-                  //         Also in v0.1.4 I introduced rate-limit for weapon changing by mouse scrolling which was still at framerate in v0.1.3.
+                  //         Also introduced rate-limit for weapon changing by mouse scrolling which was still at framerate in v0.1.3.
+                  //         Wpn change rate by mouse scroll or keyboard are measured together so they are worst-case 5 PKT/sec even if you are mixing them.
+                  //         Other actions such as run toggling, jumping, wpn reload also got the 500 millisecs rate-limiting at client-side.
+                  //         All the mentioned rate-limits are also enforced at server-side, thus storming the server programmatically won't lead to any benefit.
                   //
                   // AP-99: drop clients who are storming the server with too high rate (maybe programmatically).
                   //